dashpradeep99/docker-complete-tutorial/0-setup.md

 ## (Optional) Get a Docker Hub account

-A few labs require a Docker Hub to complete them.
+A few labs require a Docker Hub account to complete them.
 Docker Hub accounts are completely free.
-To create one.
+To create one:

 1. <a href="http://hub.docker.com" targe="_blank">Open your browser to Docker Hub</a>.